kimmo1019/hicGAN/README.md

 # hicGAN
-hicGAN infers super resolution Hi-C data with generative adversarial networks
+We proposed hicGAN, an open-sourced framework, for inferring high resolution Hi-C data from low resolution Hi-C data with generative adversarial networks (GANs)

 # Requirements
 - TensorFlow